ofarukdemirtas/jetbot_faruk/README.md

 -NVIDIA Jetson Nano

--JetBot platform with wheels and motors
+-JetBot chasis with wheels and motors

+-SD card

 -Pi Camera (or any compatible camera)